 Although the market is on the mend, interest rates are still at a historic low.
-According to HSH Associates, the nation’s largest publisher of mortgage information, the median interest rate on 30 year fixed rate mortgages was approximately 4% in July of 2014.
+According to HSH Associates, the nation’s largest publisher of mortgage information, the median interest rate on 30-year fixed-rate mortgages was approximately 4% in July 2014.
 Taking this median interest rate, we used the mortgage calculator on Zillow.com to determine the monthly mortgage payment on a $220,000 home.
-The calculated payment using a 30 year fixed rate mortgage with a 20% down payment and estimated taxes and insurance included on a $220,000 home was $1,127 per month!
+The calculated payment using a 30-year fixed-rate mortgage with a 20% down payment and estimated taxes and insurance included on a $220,000 home was $1,127 per month!
 Market analysts are predicting rates will rise in 2015.
 For fun, let’s say that mortgage rates increase by 1 percentage point by the second half of 2015.
 Factoring in all the same calculations and including the higher interest rate, a $220,000 home would have a monthly mortgage payment of $1,231 in 2015.
-The simple change in interest rate leads to a monthly difference of $104 and yearly difference of $1,248.
+The simple change in interest rate leads to a monthly difference of $104 and a yearly difference of $1,248.
 Think of all you could do with an additional $1,248 per year- a family vacation, trip to the spa, weekend getaway, or shopping spree!